 Second, the current study relied solely on self-report data collected at a single point in time.
 Although common method bias represents a potential threat to validity, steps were taken to ensure the accuracy of the data, including a guarantee of anonymity, an emphasis on the importance of truthful responses, and an acknowledgement of there being no “right” or “wrong” responses (Podsakoff, MacKenzie, Lee, & Podsakoff, 2003).
 In addition, the predictor and criterion variables were assessed using measures that contain different endpoints and that have demonstrated convergent validity, discriminant validity, and reliability (Conway & Lance, 2010).
 To be sure, the alignment of results with theory-rooted hypotheses suggests that common method bias does not pose much threat to the validity of the current study—indeed, the most novel contribution of the current study (i.e., moderation by mindfulness) is not susceptible to common method bias.
 That being said, it is important for future research to obtain physician validation of somatic symptoms and objective data on actual turnover (rather than turnover intentions).

-Third, the current study was based on a non-random selection of respondents from the population of unit leaders who worked in the Norwegian health care system, which may affect generalizability of the findings.
-It is important for future research to examine the model that was hypothesized in the current study using a sample that is more representative of the working population.
+Third, the current study was based on a non-random selection of respondents from the population of unit leaders who worked in the Norwegian health care system, which might affect generalizability of the findings.
+Of interest, though, Williams et al. (2014) collected measures of emotional exhaustion, somatic symptom burden, and turnover intentions from a sample of employed adults in four leading Nordic companies, and they reported descriptive statistics for these variables that are comparable to those reported herein.
+Nonetheless, the reported levels of emotional exhaustion, cynicism, and turnover intentions in the current study were lower than those reported in a more heterogenous sample (see Schultz et al., 2015).
+Accordingly, it is important for future research to examine the model that was hypothesized in the current study using a sample that is more representative of the working population.

 Finally, it is worth noting that work environments can be modified directly in ways that enhance need satisfaction and/or reduce need frustration (see Deci et al., 2017).
 Therefore, it is important for future research to develop and evaluate interventions that enhance need support, mindfulness, or both in order to determine their respective contributions to promoting employees’ health and work-related functioning.